Jackelam20/Rats-are-crazy/README.md

 As someone with aeroallergens, I want to access data relevant to my allergy concerns, so that I can better advocate for myself at my doctor's appointment and take precautions to mitigate symptoms until I can see my doctor.

 ## Installation:
 No installation required.
-Simply visit the deployed application at *link here*
+Simply visit the deployed application at https://jackelam20.github.io/Rats-are-crazy/

 ## Usage:
 TO USE THIS APPLICATION: start by selecting the allergy that is most relevant to you.
 Once you have selected your allergy, click the submit button.
 You will be presented with a wiki article relevant to your allergy and a widget of your area with air quality data.